-Back in 2014, our silver birch tree began to yellow and drop leaves in mid-June!
+However, back in 2014, our silver birch tree began to yellow and drop leaves mid-June!
 We were worried, and Googling for an answer was next to useless.

 Most of the technical advice was North American, and focused either on the Bronze Birch Borer (a beetle that feeds on white birches), or the perils of trying to grow trees in arid and/or swampy regions.
 Our trees had none of the beetle infestation symptoms other than leaf drop, and although the British never shut up about the bloody weather, we were not growing ours in either a desert or a mangrove swamp.

-Since I first wrote this article, I have discovered that yellowing can be caused by two different things.
-You can’t really do much harm if you just apply both of the remedies I uncovered, though.
+After I first wrote this article, I discovered that yellowing can be caused by two different things.
+You can’t do any harm if you just apply both of the remedies I uncovered, though.

-The type we had was where the leaves really do turn a bright, canary yellow – just like they do in Autumn – and begin to fall off the tree.
+The type we had was where the leaves turned bright, canary yellow – just like in Autumn – and began falling off the tree.
 As I said, it started in mid-June, and although the yellowing/leaf drop wasn’t as widespread throughout the tree as it is during Autumn proper, it was worrying all the same.
 I can’t honestly remember where I found this now, but somewhere in the hundreds and hundreds of forum pages and obscure “ask the expert” sites rattling on about the bloody Birch Borer I came across two ideas that made absolute sense, and which can be implemented without calling in David Attenborough and Rentokil.

-Leaves that look like the images here are probably suffering from iron deficiency – known as chlorosis.
-This is easily dealt with by buying some sequestered (or chelated) iron, such as Maxicrop, shown above.
+Leaves that look like those in the images here are suffering from iron deficiency – known as chlorosis.
+This, too, is easily dealt with by buying some sequestered (or chelated) iron, such as Maxicrop, shown above.
 It comes as a liquid, and you can mix it with your fertiliser and water it in all in one go.
-Plants need iron to produce chlorophyll, and since chlorophyll is why the leaves are green, not being able to produce it means the leaves become less green and take on a yellowish hue, especially when lit from behind, eventually looking like those shown.
+Plants need iron to produce chlorophyll, and since chlorophyll is why leaves are green in the first place, not being able to produce it means leaves become less green and take on a yellowish hue, especially when lit from behind – eventually looking like those shown.